I-am-me/BigBox/README.md

 ## Responsability
 Please review the firmware before installing it on your board.
 This is provided as a guideline but may not work with your printer.

+Things to watch out for :
+- Motor direction
+- Axis limits
+- E-steps (if you have a different extruder)
+-

 I am not responsible for any damages or harm cause by the use of this firmware.